amineelkouhen/redis-streams-lab/exercises/exercise-1-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

-# Exercise 1 - Introduction to Redis
+# Exercise 1 - Streams Simple Add and Reads
 Hello and thank you for joining this hands-on lab!
 We're happy to have you join, so welcome!
 This first exercise aims to show you what is Redis Streams, how one can create and read events using it.

 ## Goals